 When I reminisce about holiday food, cheesy hot jumbo lump crab dip comes to mind.
 Forget that “experts” say cheese does not go with seafood… they are wrong!
 Growing up in New Orleans, fresh Louisiana blue crab dip was a traditional appetizer served in most homes on Christmas Eve and New Years Eve, including mine.
-Hot Crab Dip is the perfect appetizer when heading into the cooler months and the dip is best served with toasted french bread slices or melba toast rounds.
+Hot Crab Dip is the perfect appetizer when heading into the cooler months and this dip is best served with toasted french bread slices or melba toast rounds.
 I prefer the garlic melba rounds.
-This recipe is easy and a crowd pleaser.
+This recipe is simple to prepare and a crowd pleaser.

 Jumbo Lump Crab Dip